19 December 2023

 From Tex-Mex to American Sushi, chances are you’ve already experienced the wonderful world of fusion food.

+Fusion food is the art of combining elements from different cultures or recipes to make a brand new dish.
+This approach allows you to create new and unique flavour combinations.
 Food fusion has been going on for centuries.
 Just take one popular recipe from one culture.
 Add a generous dollop of another recipe from another culture, and voila, you have your very own fusion dish.
 Obviously, it’s not always quite as easy as it sounds.
 There’s actually a fair amount of skill and experimentation involved in getting some recipes right, but you get the idea.

 Fact is much of the food that we think belonged to one culture, actually originated somewhere else entirely.
 Take pasta as an example.
 That life started in the kitchens of China.
 So, it’s no surprise that cultural culinary mash-ups have led to some pretty exciting and popular recipes.